nicolamendini/microdomains/README.md

 ### 4. Can it remember a face? 🙂

 A fixed synthetic face makes reconstruction progress easy to see.
-The new final panel keeps our cheerful volunteer honest by tracking average fidelity over the full held-out evaluation set, rather than reporting the face alone.

 <p align="center">
   <img src="./demo_microdomains/demo_assets/microdomain/synthetic_learning.gif" width="85%" alt="Tracked synthetic-face activity and reconstruction">